 Furthermore, "the coordination, scheduling and planning of backups is very difficult," says Scott Kennedy, vice president for business development at Fujitsu Softek.
-For example, taking a snapshot and pushing
+For example, taking a snapshot

 "There's a lot of checking, pushing, poking and talking to things involved," which, taken together, can "just make you want to tear your hair out," says Kennedy.